-On Thursday, polar explorer Robin Bell will testify before the U.S. House Committee on Science Space and Technology about the threats of melting ice sheets.
+This month polar explorer Robin Bell testified before the U.S. House Committee on Science Space and Technology about the threats of melting ice sheets.

 Bell is a research professor at Columbia University’s Lamont-Doherty Earth Observatory, and a scientist with remarkable credentials.
 She serves as president of the American Geophysical Union, the world’s largest and most prestigious Earth and space science society; she has led 10 major expeditions to the polar regions, resulting in transformational discoveries; was the first woman to chair the National Academy of Science’s Polar Research Board; and was instrumental in launching the International Polar Year (2007-9) that brought together over 50,000 scientists from around the globe.
 Yet on Thursday, she’ll have a complicated task … even for her.
 Not only must she explain the geology of her leading-edge research to members of Congress, but she must also convince the committee that changing polar ice matters to everyone in America and around the world.

 “The ice sheets seem like they are a long way away and nobody should care about them, but it turns out they matter because they’re changing,” said Bell.
 “The ice is getting thinner, flowing faster, weighing less.
 For all my friends who have coastal houses, everybody who cares about living on the edge of water — whether it’s in Manhattan, Miami, or Mumbai — it matters where the sea level is, and in the future that changing ice is going to [have an] impact.”